mikkott/cv-filler/README.md

 Optimize your chances against ATS systems that scan skills.

-Javascript is used to convert the initial html file to a PDF.
+Javascript is used to convert the initial html file to a PNG and PDF formats.
 Golang lacks sufficient tooling to do this, and it is trivial and fast in JS.

 ![Example](example.png)